Importing High-Risk Food and Feed of Non-Animal Origin (HRFNAO) into Great Britain

-Defining what a high-risk product is, guidance on aflatoxin levels in imported food, current GB restrictions and guidance for importing certain products from defined countries.
+Defining what a high-risk product is, guidance on aflatoxin levels in imported food, current Great Britain restrictions and guidance for importing certain products from defined countries.

 All products imported into Great Britain (GB) must comply with our food and feed safety requirements.
 These laws are put into place to protect public health.

-There are certain types of food which are considered high risk, if you are involved with importing them, then you must be aware of this guidance.
+There are certain types of food which are considered a serious risk to public health (high risk).
+If you are involved with importing them, then you must be aware of this guidance.

 Please note that the import controls on HRFNAO sits outside of the scope of the Border Target Operating Model (BTOM) risk categorisation process and all risk-based checks are based on those prescribed in the assimilated controls.

-Products may be considered high risk if they contain:
+Products may be considered high-risk if they contain non-compliant levels of:

 - contaminants - mycotoxins and aflatoxins